 Having a good digital tool to help you organize your Getting Things Done system is essential.
-In this post, I’m showing you how to set up Todoist for GTD.
+In this post, I’m showing you my Todoist GTD setup.

 I know that it is possible to do GTD on paper, but in my mind, having a good digital tool to help you organize your Getting Things Done system is essential.
 With today’s fast pacing and constantly changing priorities, I seriously do not see how people can manage this on paper.
-I find that 70% of my action items comes from, or at least involves email.
-Going for a paper based system would be a nightmare.
+I find that 70% of my action items come from, or at least involves email.
+Going for a paper-based system would be a nightmare.

-Not familiar with GTD?
-Read my blog post, Getting Things Done – What is it?
+Getting Things Done (GTD) – What is it?

 My GTD tool: Todoist